bthomas218/TL13-To-C-Compiler/README.md

 # TL13 -> C Compiler
+A compiler for TL13 → C with semantic analysis, built in Flex & Bison.

+## Description
-A compiler built from scratch for the TL13 toy language.
+A full compiler for the TL13 toy language — built from scratch with Flex & Bison, translating TL13 into valid, human-readable C with semantic error checking.
-Implements **lexical analysis, parsing, semantic checks, and C code generation** using Flex and Bison.
+Implements **lexical analysis, parsing, semantic checks, and C code generation**

 This project translates TL13 source code into valid C, handling:
 - Expressions & arithmetic